ardentperf/cnpg-playground/lab/README.md

 # Detailed steps to get a freshly installed Ubuntu 25.04 server

-## Operating System Installation using official Ubuntu Desktop Installer
+## Operating System Installation using official Ubuntu Server Installer

 If you're running in a Virtual Machine on your Windows or Mac laptop or if you want to install directly on hardware like a laptop or older server then